The 2021 FotoFocus Symposium: Telephotography, originally scheduled for October 9–10, 2021, is rescheduled for April 9–10, 2022.

-The 2021 FotoFocus Symposium: Telephotography will feature lectures and panel discussions from international artists, curators, photojournalists, and educators on Saturday, October 9, 2021 and a new daytime Film Program that features film screenings and conversations with filmmakers on Sunday, October 10, 2021.
-The FotoFocus Symposium and Film Program will be held in-person at Cincinnati’s Memorial Hall, 1225 Elm Street, Cincinnati, OH, and is free and open to the public.
-The full schedule and complete list of participants will be announced in August 2021.
+The FotoFocus Symposium: Telephotography will feature lectures and panel discussions from international artists, curators, photojournalists, and educators on Saturday, April 9, 2021 and a new daytime Film Program that features film screenings and conversations with filmmakers on Sunday, April 10, 2021.
+The FotoFocus Symposium will be held in-person at Cincinnati’s Memorial Hall and The Garfield Theatre, and is free and open to the public.
+The full schedule and complete list of participants will be announced in early 2022.

 About the Theme